 12. Chyrons

 Chyrons are the text that appears over the screen — usually used to indicate the time and place of the scene to the audience.
-You’ll see this sort of thing a lot in military or spy movies.
+You’ll see this sort of thing a lot in some of the best war movie scripts or spy thrillers.

 Start an action line with the word “CHYRON” (yes, in all caps) followed by the text of the chyron.
 Some writers like to use “TITLE” instead of “CHYRON.”
 It’s a personal choice.
 If you were using Title, it would look like this: